UsainBloot/webpack-tips-and-tricks/code-splitting/dynamic-imports-with-react/README.md

-# Dynamically Imports React Components
+# Dynamic Imports With React